 Who we are

-The team is made up of a specialist palliative care nurse (team leader), health care/family support workers, a play specialist and a secretary.
+The team is made up of a specialist palliative care nurse (team leader) and health care/family support workers.
 The PATCH team is part of the wider team consisting of the community children’s nurses, children’s Macmillan nurse and the specialist family support team.

 The team follows the relevant professional standards, codes of ethics and ULHT hospital policies and procedures including:

 Palliative care for children and young people with life-limiting conditions is…